nununoisy/redditmark-bot/README.md

 where
 + BOTTOKEN is the bot's token and
 + ROLENAME (optional) is the name of a role that users need to call the bot

+You also need to add a copy of Helvetica and Helvetica Bold to your system's fonts.